claudialorusso/PugliaSostenibileGUI/README.md

 <img align="right" width="30%" src="https://github.com/claudialorusso/PugliaSostenibileGUI/blob/master/utils/images/COLORPugliaSostenibile746x687.png" alt="Logo">

-In the foreground of the <i>logo</i> you can notice the shape of a tree that raises the idea of Nature: that intricate mechanism that transforms every single action in life.
+In the foreground of the <i>logo</i> you can notice the shape of a tree that brings to mind the idea of Nature and the complexity of mechanisms and interrelations that connect living beings with each other and with the environment.

-But, sustainability is not only acting positively for the sake of the environment.
+In fact, sustainability should not be considered only in reference to acting positively for the sake of the environment but also in relationships, in equity, in mutual care.

-In fact, branches emerge from the trunk of the tree the ends of which are shaped into arrows; each arrow points towards different directions that represent the various branches of sustainability and which, although divergent, all arise from the same principle: the good of the community reachable through common action.
+Branches emerge from the trunk of the tree, the ends of which are shaped into arrows; each arrow points towards different directions that represent various declinations of sustainability and which, although divergent, all arise from the same principle: the common good can only be reached though common action.

+Th Earth, behind the tree, is the presence that must always remind us of our condition of being inhabitants of the same place with limited resources that encourage us to take common action for their protection, if we want its good, and, at the same time, it stimulates to obatin that much-needed change.

 And it's exactly for this reason that, behind the tree, we glimpse the Earth which has an ambivalent meaning: it spurs us to act for her good and, at the same time, stimulates a common action to obtain that much-needed change.

-The <i>logo</i> was designed by the graphic expert <a href="https://www.linkedin.com/in/nicola-surgo-77a843227/recent-activity/">Nicola Surgo</a>.
+The <i>logo</i> was designed by the graphic expert <a href="https://www.linkedin.com/in/nicolasurgo/">Nicola Surgo</a>.

 ### Usage